Corporation Tax Calculator

 How do associated companies affect Corporation Tax?

 The £50,000 small profits limit and £250,000 main rate limit are divided equally between associated companies.
-For example, with 2 associated companies, the small profits limit becomes £25,000 each and the main rate limit becomes £125,000 each.
+For example, with 2 associated companies, the small profits limit becomes £25,000 each and the main rate limit becomes £125,000 each — so each company reaches the 25% rate at a lower profit level.

 When is Corporation Tax due?